ignatandrei/patterns/src/patternsSite/docs/patterns/Adapter.md

 ## Homework

-iPhone 7 does not have a headphone jack.
-Implement an adapter that will allow you to use your old headphones , that have jack, with the iPhone 7.
+iPhone 7 does not have a headphone jack.    <br />
+Implement an adapter that will allow you to use your old headphones , that have jack, with the iPhone 7.    <br />